pikachuface/ConsoleGameCPP/README.md

 ## Setup the game
 - GCC Windows/Linux

-You will need to have gcc installed and the working directory should be the folder with .cpp files.
-Then you jsu write these commands and the game will be compiled.
-Depending on your system there should be file called Snakegame.exe/.o
+- You will need to have gcc installed and the working directory should be the folder with .cpp files.
+- Then you just write these commands and the game will be compiled.
+- Depending on your system there should be file called Snakegame.exe/.o

 ```bash
 $ gcc -c *.cpp
 $ gcc -c *.c